vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-actuator/index.md

 compile 'org.springframework.boot:spring-boot-starter-security'
 ```

-If you rebuild and restart your app, you'll notice that now your require to log in if accessing the actuator endpoints.
+If you rebuild and restart your app, you'll notice that now you are required to log in if accessing the actuator endpoints.
 By default, the username is `user` and the password is randomly generated and printed to the console every time the application starts:

 ```
 Using generated security password: f7b833aa-5a1c-42f4-b913-70c1abe47cb6
 ```

-Protecting all the endpoints like this may be sufficient in many cases, you'll just usually change how user's credentials ae valdiated.
-If you need more fine-graidend control, you should create a configuration class extending `WebSecurityConfigurerAdapter` and override the `configure` method:
+Protecting all the endpoints like this may be sufficient in many cases, you'll just usually change how user's credentials are validated.
+If you need more fine-grained control, you should create a configuration class extending `WebSecurityConfigurerAdapter` and override the `configure` method:

 ```java
 @Configuration